-- Remove above-ground collection and transmission system including substation and switchyard unless the transmission facilities are to be used by another qualified utility; - Remove wind turbines; - Partial removal of wind turbine foundations; - Remove underground cables, if required by landowners; and - Remove turbine access roads, if required by landowners.
+- Remove above-ground collection system including substation and point of connection; - Remove wind turbines; - Partial removal of wind turbine foundations; and - Remove turbine access roads, if required by landowners.

-The following anticipated detailed Decommissioning Plan is based on current procedures and experience.
+The following anticipated detailed decommissioning plan is based on current procedures and experience.
 The specifics of these procedures may be adjusted to reflect additional decommissioning experience in the future.